ilblackdragon/django-blogs/README.rst

 Using this module, you can add to your project blogs.
 From simple one person blog, to multiblogging and multi-user blogs system.
 Posts can conain safe html tags.
+RSS feeds for blogs and user's blogs.

 Requirements
 ==============